 \section{Four-fold intersection}

-In this section, we study the kinematics of a general non-Euclidean four-fold origami generated by piecewise constant director fields.
+{ In this section, we study the kinematics of a general non-Euclidean four-fold origami generated by piecewise constant director fields.
+The kinematics of the four-fold origami (or more general n-fold origami) has been extensively studied (Euclidean or non-Euclidean) by Huffman \cite{huffman1976curvature}, Santangelo \cite{evans2015lattice}, van Hecke \cite{waitukaitis2015origami, waitukaitis2020non}, Tachi \cite{tachi2009generalization}, Hull \cite{hull1994mathematics}, Lang and Howell \cite{lang2018rigidly}, Guest \cite{he2020rigid}, Izmestiev \cite{izmestiev2017classification}, and more, using various methods (e.g. spherical geometry, structural kinematics, mechanisms, etc).
+However, the continuum-mechanics framework developed in our previous work \cite{feng2020designs}—which addressed the Euclidean, flat-foldable case—remains worth exploring in the non-Euclidean regime.
+In particular, we will derive explicit expressions for the folding angle functions and corresponding deformations within the Lagrangian framework, expressed in terms of a reference folding angle defined over the admissible domain.
+This formulation provides a homotopy that accurately characterizes the evolution of shapes, which is convenient to use in an algorithm.}

 Again, we deform the intermediate state isometrically to achieve a continuous folded state.
 The method we use to compute the folding angle functions is partially adapted from our previous work \cite{zou2024kinematics}.
 Here, we use a new symmetry approach to make the folding angle functions rigorous and more convenient to use for computation.
 We also provide a more physically relevant understanding of the ``branches" in Fig.~\ref{fig:reference}.